-You can use a 2008-09 loss from a business activity you conducted either as a sole trader or in a partnership to calculate your 2008-09 taxable income only where:
+You can use a 2009-10 loss from a business activity you conducted either as a sole trader or in a partnership to calculate your 2009-10 taxable income only where:

-- an exception applies or

-- one of the four tests is satisfied or

-- the Commissioner has exercised his discretion or ruled that it will be exercised to allow you to claim the loss.
+- the loss is due solely to a deduction claimed under the small business and general business tax break - an exception applies - you meet the income requirement and one of the four tests is satisfied - the Commissioner has exercised his discretion or ruled that it will be exercised to allow you to claim the loss.

-For more information about the exceptions, the four tests and the Commissioner's discretion, see question P9 Business loss activity details in Business and professional items 2009 (NAT 2543).
+For more information about the exceptions, the income requirement, the four tests and the Commissioner's discretion, see question P9 Business loss activity details in Business and professional items 2010 (NAT 2543).